AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ai-assistant.md

 ## AI Assistant modes

+>[!NOTE]
+>
+>To enable the Agentic mode of AI Assitant in your environment, contact the Customer Success Team.

 AI Assistant is available in two modes: **Agentic** and **Standard**.
 Administrators can choose between the two modes from the **AI Assistant** section of **General** tab in **Workspace settings**.
 The AI Assistant panel remains the same in both modes in the Editor, but the capabilities available within it differ:

 * **Agentic** mode provides the Smart tagging prompt window, described below, in the AI Assistant panel.
 * **Standard** mode provides the existing AI Assistant experience, with the **Help** and **Authoring** tabs in the AI Assistant panel.

 ### Smart tagging